Research in Northern Ireland

 for Counties Antrim and Down, including Belfast

-Each centre has developed computerised indexes to a range of records for their particular county or counties - church records, civil registers of births, marriages and deaths, census records, tithe records, valuation records and gravestone inscriptions etc.
+Each centre has computerised indexes to records for their particular county or counties - church records, civil registers of births, marriages and deaths, census records, tithe records, valuation records and gravestone inscriptions etc.

-The North of Ireland Family History Society LibraryThe North of Ireland Family History Society library stocks books, journals and periodicals of interest to the family historian.
-These include street directories, gravestone inscriptions and published indexes.
+The North of Ireland Family History Society LibraryThe North of Ireland Family History Society library stocks books, journals and periodicals for family historians, including street directories, gravestone inscriptions and published indexes.

-The library is for branch and associate members only, but the Society now has 11 branches if you wish to join.
+The library is for branch members only, but the Society now has 11 branches you can join.

-The Linen Hall Library, BelfastThe Linen Hall Library is the last subscribing library in Ireland and the oldest in Belfast.
-Its collections comprise over 350,000 books, periodicals, pamphlets and newspapers.
-The Irish and local studies collections and printed material relating to genealogy and heraldry are particularly noteworthy.
-Of special interest to the family historian are:
+The Linen Hall Library, BelfastThe Linen Hall Library is the last subscribing library in Ireland and the oldest in Belfast, holding over 350,000 books, periodicals, pamphlets and newspapers.
+Contains Irish and local studies collections and printed material relating to genealogy and heraldry .
+Usefult to the family historian are:

 - the histories of individual families